La Campana (archaeological site)

 La Campana is an archaeological site included in the Mexican archaeological heritage list since 1917.
 Located in the vicinity of the city of Colima.
 This site was the largest prehispanic population center in western Mexico.
 Site studies indicate that some of its features are related to the classical period Teotihuacan culture.

 Vestiges of Capacha phase ceramics, dating from the year 1500 BCE were found onsite.
 This site features the presence of shaft tombs, ceramics offerings, storm drain systems, avenues and an administrative and religious center with numerous monuments.
 The site was opened to the public in 1995.
 The Spaniards discovered the place in 1524, at the time it was known as Almoloyan.m or “place between two rivers”.

 Background

-During prehispanic times, the region of the Colima state was seat of various ethnic groups which flourished in western Mexico.
+During prehispanic times, the region occupied by the modern-day state of Colima was seat of various ethnic groups which flourished in western Mexico.
 The region was inhabited by various Lordships (not reigns as erroneously stated by some historians) that disputed the territories.
 At the beginning of the 16th century, Purépecha groups dominated several regions, with the Tzacoalco salt mines owned by Tecos.
 Because of this, their leader Coliman or Tlatoani Colimotl defeated them.
 After the salt war, the Tecos took Sayula, Zapotlán and Amula and even reached Mazamitla, becoming the predominant group.

 Other sites known in the region: